Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task II.1.md

 | l10 | ADDI R7, R7, #4    |    |    |    |    |    |    |    |    |    | IF  | ID  | EX  | ME  | WB  |     |
 | l11 | BNE R4, R7, SEARCH |    |    |    |    |    |    |    |    |    |     | IF  | ID  | EX  | ME  | WB  |

 At only 1 more clock than the unrolled version, 2 iterations of the loop can be calculated.
+Futhermore this is optimal since there is no stalls.

 In the case where a branch is taken stalls still occur as shown on the table below.